Last Updated on January 22, 2023

 Although there are exceptions, gnolls tend towards still worshipping Yeenoghu, devoting themselves to sowing destruction and death in his name.
 They believe (and may well be right) that his demonic blood flows in their veins, and that the atrocities they commit in some way honor their hellish progenitor.

-While gnolls have no use for organized religion, some of their number, having pleased their demon prince, become possessed by some evil entity.
+While gnolls have no use for organized religion, some of their numbers, having pleased their demon prince, become possessed by some evil entity.
 These accursed, nightmarish creatures are known as Fangs of Yeenoghu.

 Just as Yeenoghu created the first gnolls, a hyena that feasts on a fang’s slain foe undergoes a horrible transformation, becoming a full-grown adult gnoll.
 Depending on the number of hyenas in a region, a fang of Yeenoghu can lead to a startling increase in the gnoll population.
 Finding and killing the fang is the only way to keep that population in check.